Nate Lowe Preview, Player Props: Rangers vs. Astros

 Nate Lowe At The Plate

-- Among qualifying hitters in MLB action, he ranks 22nd in batting average, 11th in on-base percentage, and 68th in slugging.
+- Among the qualifying hitters in MLB action, his batting average ranks 26th, his on-base percentage ranks 13th, and he is 77th in the league in slugging.

+- In 75.7% of his 136 games this season, Lowe has picked up at least one hit.
+He's also had 38 multi-hit games.

-- In 49 games this year (36.3%), Lowe has picked up an RBI, and in 18 of those games (13.3%) he had two or more.
-He has also driven home three or more of his team's runs in three contests.
+- In 36.0% of his games this season, Lowe has driven in at least one run.
+In 18 of those games (13.2%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in three contests.

+- In 61 of 136 games this season, he has scored, and 16 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.